Donald Cyril Lubick: Career

 Lubick returned to his hometown of Buffalo and joined the law firm Hodgson, Russ, Andrews, Woods & Goodyear, one of the two largest law firms in Buffalo, as an associate in 1950.
 At the same time as he started in practice he served as an adjunct professor at the School of Law of the University at Buffalo (which became the State University of Buffalo in 1962).
 He became a partner in the law firm in 1955.
 He left the firm in 1961 to join the U.S. Department of the Treasury as Tax Legislative Counsel in charge of the lawyers in the Office of Tax Policy.
 He returned to the law firm in 1964.
 His practice focused on individual and corporate tax advice, pension planning, and estate planning for a variety of clients, including Houdaille Industries (now IDEX Corporation), Cornell Aeronautical Lab, Computer Task Group Incorporated, Par Pharmaceutical, Kaiser Permanente, and the Catholic Diocese of Buffalo.
 While in practice in Buffalo, Lubick was a member of the World Hospitality Group, which cooperated with the State Department in hosting foreign representatives visiting the U.S. to Niagara Falls and its area.

 Lubick left private practice again for the Treasury in 1977.
 After serving in the Carter Administration, Lubick returned to Hodgson Russ in 1981.
-He was elected Managing Partner and established the firm's Washington, D.C. office that year.
+He was elected Managing Partner and established the firm's Washington, D.C., office that year.
 In 1989, he became a Licensed Foreign Legal Consultant by the Law Society of Upper Canada, and helped established Hodgson Russ's Canadian office, limited to U.S. law.
 Lubick retired from Hodgson Russ in 1994, having served with the firm for parts of five decades, to work in the Clinton Administration.

 In addition to the teaching at the University at Buffalo, Lubick taught a seminar on comparative corporate taxation after leaving the Treasury in 1999 at the American University of Washington College of Law.

 Lubick chaired the Tax Reform Committee for the City of Buffalo in 1958 and 1959 and served on the Advisory Committee on Reform of the Election Laws of the New York State Legislature in 1974.
 He chaired the American Bar Association's Committee on Domestic Relations Tax Problems, served on the Advisory Group to the Commissioner of Internal Revenue, and was a member of the American Law Institute.
-Throughout his career, Lubick advocated for “efficiency, simplicity, and horizonal equity” in the tax code, and he valued teamwork and comradery among his co-workers.
+Throughout his career, Lubick advocated for “efficiency, simplicity, and horizontal equity” in the tax code, and he valued teamwork and comradery among his co-workers.
 While working in government, Lubick was known for his bipartisan relationships with members of Congress and support from both White House and Treasury Department officials.